COL783 Assignment 3

 Submission

 Submit a zip file that contains (i) all your code for the assignment, and (ii) a PDF report that includes your results for each of the assignment problems.
-In the report, each output image must be accompanied with a brief description of the procedure used to create it, and the values of any relevant parameters.
+The report must include the name of all teammates who worked on the project.
+Each output image in the report must be accompanied with a brief description of the procedure used to create it, and the values of any relevant parameters.

 All images should ideally be saved in PNG format, which is lossless and so does not cause any information loss (other than quantization if the intensities are not already in 8-bit format).
 JPEG is permitted if your submission PDF is becoming too big for the upload limit.